- password: option not available in "non-native" users

 The patch #4977 fixes only the UI part, so it would be pretty simple to forge the request.

-#3 Updated by Hans Bangkok almost 7 years ago
+#3 Updated by Hans Bangkok about 7 years ago

 +1 on better integration